EtchedPixels/FUZIX/Kernel/platform-esp8266/README.md

 using 32kB of the code RAM for a cache.
 The ESP8285 is a very similar device except that it has an internal SPI flash that runs in a different mode.

-The Fuzix port runs in single-tasking mode, using an SD card connected via the second SPI interface for the root filesystem and swap.
-The NAND flash is usable, and is mapped via a FTL to provide wear levelling, but is too slow to produce a useful interactive system.
+The Fuzix port runs in multi-tasking mode with the root filesystem on the internal NAND flash.
+An SD card can be connected to the second SPI interface for further file storage and swap.

 ## Building

 ```
-cd Kernel
-make TARGET=esp8266
+make TARGET=esp866 kernel diskimage
 ```

 You need the `xtensa-lx106-elf` gcc toolchain --- install the